https-github-com-NewClimateInstitute/CPDB-API/README.md

 Installation is simple, via pip.

 ```
-pip install -i https://test.pypi.org/simple/ cpdb-api
+pip install cpdb-api
 ```

-If you need to specify a version, please do something like this:
+If you *need* to specify a version, please do this (we strongly recommend against this unless you know what you're doing):
 ```
-pip install -i https://test.pypi.org/simple/ cpdb-api==<version e.g. 1.0.5>
+pip install cpdb-api==<version e.g. 1.0.5>
 ```

 # Usage